Table of Contents

 No federal taxes at the corporate level

 An S corporation is a special type of business entity that offers certain tax benefits.
 One of the key advantages of an S corp is that it doesn’t have to pay federal income taxes at the corporate level.
 Instead, the company’s shareholders pay taxes on their share of the company’s profits.
 This can save the company significant amounts of money in taxes each year.

 Additionally, pass-through taxation is a key feature of S corporations.
 Being taxed as pass-through entities means the business itself is not subject to corporate income tax.
 The profits, losses, deductions, and credits of the business are flowed through to the shareholders, who report them on their individual tax returns.

 [/cta]Discover more about S corp tax treatment and benefits.

 Lower self-employment tax (FICA payrolls withhold tax)

-According to the IRS, the self-employment tax rate (Social security and Medicare taxes) in the US is 15.3%, including 12.4% for social security (such as old-age, survivors, disability insurance) and 2.9% for medicare (hospital insurance).
+According to the IRS, the self-employment tax rate (Social Security and Medicare taxes) in the US is 15.3%, including 12.4% for social security (such as old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance).

 You must pay self-employment tax if your net earnings from self-employment reached $400 or more, or if you owned a church income of at least $108.28.